Roxy Atkins

-Roxanne "Roxy" Andersen (née Atkins, 26 June 1912 – 6 September 2002) was a Canadian track and field athlete.
+Edna Roxanne Andersen (née Atkins, June 26, 1912 – September 6, 2002) was a Canadian and American track and field athlete.
 She won a gold medal at the 1934 USA Indoor Track and Field Championships and a silver medal at the 1936 US Indoor Championships.
 Apart from competing in athletics, Andersen was the Pacific chair of the Amateur Athletic Union from 1950 to 1976.
 In 1991, Andersen was inducted into the National Track and Field Hall of Fame.

 Personal life

-On 26 June 1912, Andersen was born in Montreal, Quebec.
+On June 26, 1912, Andersen was born in Montreal, Quebec.

-Andersen died in San Francisco, California on 6 September 2002.
+Andersen died in San Francisco, California on September 6, 2002.
 Andersen was married with no children.